 2. He’ll help you develop a strategy to advance and understand your interests in a case.

 3. He’ll explain the procedural complexities of preparing a solid amicus brief for you.

-4. He’ll help you monitor federal litigation to identify opportunities for amicus briefs to advance your position.
+4. He’ll help you monitor state or federal litigation to identify opportunities for amicus briefs to advance your position.